 a stamp card or route book of the Jabikspaad (‘Jabik path’);

 a route book of the Sint Odulphuspad (‘Saint Odulphus path’);

 a route book of the Bonifatius Kloosterpad (‘Saint Boniface Monastery path’);

 a route book of the Claercamppad (‘Claercamp path’), or be;

 a donor of the Âlde Fryske Tsjerken foundation.

 Also, the community in Noordbroek in province Groningen has opened its church for overnight stays.
 Check the website Groninger Kerken.

 Note 2 – If you really want to know what happened to Vikings in Frisia, read our post Frisia, a Viking graveyard.
 Hope the title is not too much of a spoiler.

-Note 3 – In England Norman doorways of churches exist too.
-There they are actually doors and other Romanesque architectonical elements created by the invaders of Normandy.
+Note 3 - In England, Norman doorways of churches exist too.
+There, these doors, together with other Romanesque architectonical elements, are actually created by the invaders of Normandy; the Norsemen.